dtolnay/cxx/book/src/attributes.md

 ## rust\_name, cxx\_name

-Sometimes you want the Rust name of a function to differ from its C++ name.
+Sometimes you want the Rust name of a function or type to differ from its C++ name.
 Importantly, this enables binding multiple overloads of the same C++ function name using distinct Rust names.

 ```rust,noplayground
 #[cxx::bridge]